 - High transaction volumes led to wire transfer and transaction delays.
 Customer support was difficult to reach for consumers.

-Weekly Coinbase Complaints vs Bitcoin Pricing
+Weekly Coinbase complaints vs. Bitcoin pricing

 Higher numbers of complaints rolled in just as prices started crashing, reaching a climax during the week of sharpest descent.
 Even then, BTC prices didn’t fall anywhere near where they were in the earlier half of 2017, but the data shows an array of negative experiences for consumers struggling to manage their coins when it mattered the most.

 Reading through some narratives painted a woeful image of consumers struggling to transfer funds from their digital wallets and, in some cases, having their accounts frozen or locked up during the panicked period of declining prices.
 Out of the 2,271 consumer complaints we looked at, most were concerned with their money not being available at an expected time.
 The other two leading categories were related to transaction problems and fraud or scam complaints.

-Top 5 Coinbase Complaints
+Top 5 Coinbase complaints

-On December 18, 2017 one consumer wrote, "Coinbase is a fraud.
+On Dec.
+18, 2017, one consumer wrote, "Coinbase is a fraud.
 They state on their website withdrawal timeline for wires as 1 business day.
 Upon making the withdrawal, I have received the email stating that the wire might be delayed three business days."
 Coincidentally, Coinbase posted a notice three days earlier stating that long delays could be expected due to high transaction volumes.

-Weekly Coinbase Complaints by Top Issues
+Weekly Coinbase complaints by top issues

 One particular consumer’s narrative reads, "[…] my sell order rejected because they shut down the exchange due to a computer glitch on their behalf.
 I lost out on a sale of about $100,000.
 I came back the next day to find the price crashed […]."
 Falling prices were accompanied by increased trading frequencies as users scrambled to cash out and cut their losses, which couldn’t have helped in shortening Coinbase’s backlog during the ordeal.

-Complaints submitted to the CFPB have two main ways of closing, either with some form of relief provided by the company in question, or with an explanation for the issue.
+Complaints submitted to the CFPB have two main ways of closing: either with some form of relief provided by the company in question or with an explanation for the issue.
 All closed complaints that we looked at were closed with an explanation from the company.
 However, many consumers emphasized their difficulties in getting in touch with Coinbase’s customer support team, with one account noting "[...] their customer service is illusory at best."
 The CFPB was able to at least help consumers receive timely explanations for their individual issues.